Our Beginning

 We believe:

-- A whole-person, patient centered model begins at birth and continues throughout the life of the individual.
+• A whole-person centered model begins at birth and continues throughout the life of the individual.

-- Barriers to health care and mental health care services should be eliminated, to include replacing the “insurance-based” health care model with the Single System Direct Service Universal Health Care model, ensuring transportation is included as an essential health care service, and recognizing alternative practices as integral to whole-person, patient-centered health care (among others).
+• Barriers to health care and mental health care services should be eliminated, to include replacing the “insurance-based” health care model with the Single System Direct Service Universal Health Care model, ensuring transportation is included as an essential health care service, and recognizing alternative practices as integral to whole-person health care (among others).

 Our Guiding Principles